top of page

 A Student’s Perspective

-Imagine you're a student who has just received a failing grade on an important exam.
+Imagine you’re a student who has just received a failing grade on an important exam.
 The disappointment is immediate and palpable.
 As you stare at the grade, a flood of negative thoughts overwhelms you.
-"I will never succeed in this subject," you think.
+“I will never succeed in this subject,” you think.
+This is a classic example of experience overgeneralization, where a single negative event leads you to believe all future attempts will end the same way.
 This single failure feels like a definitive judgment on your entire academic ability.

 Emotionally, you feel a deep sense of hopelessness.
 The discouragement is so intense that it seems to cloud your entire outlook.
 You start to worry incessantly about your future, stressing over the possibility that this one grade will ruin your academic career.
+Overgeneralization can cause you to fear and avoid future events, as you expect similar negative outcomes, which increases anxiety and avoidance behaviors.
 The anxiety builds, making it difficult to concentrate on your studies or find the motivation to improve.

 Cognitively, your thoughts are consumed by negativity.
 Every time you think about the subject, your mind fixates on this failure.
 It’s as if all the positive experiences and successes you’ve had in other areas no longer matter.
 The possibility of finding a solution or seeking help feels out of reach because your mind is convinced that this one failure defines your capabilities.